The Rules of FIFA will generally apply except for the Summer Football rules listed below.

 Rule 6(a) will be firmly applied by the referees in the Mixed Divisions, including a strict interpretation of excessive men v women shoulder/shoulder challenges.

-(b) Should the players in a team commit a total of five fouls within any 18 minute half, the opposition team will be awarded a penalty kick with the kick to be taken as per Rule 1.(e)
+(b) Should the players in a team commit a total of four contact fouls within any 18 minute half each subsequent contact foul (the 5th, 6th, 7th etc) by the same team in that half will result in the opposition team being awarded a penalty kick, taken as per Rule 1.(e)

 (c) Any player who accumulates three yellow cards in the tournament will receive a one game suspension.